 Baron Beach Entrance Fee

-The entrance fee costs Rp10.000 per person.
-An additional fee costs Rp5.000 to enter the lighthouse.
-Another Rp3.000 for car parking fees and Rp2.000 for motorcycle.
+The entrance ticket is Rp10.000 per person.
+There is an additional fee of Rp5.000 for tourists to enter the lighthouse.
+Another Rp3.000 for car parking fees and Rp2.000 for a motorcycle.
 Also, the wooden boat ride costs Rp10.000 per person.

 |Baron Beach Entrance Fee|